top of page

 In the few cases where the child becomes overly anxious, the best choice at that point is to keep our interaction with the child happy, and simply reschedule the appointment.
 That is the safety valve!
 Having a safety valve accomplishes two very important things.
 First, you can relax about the visit.
 Second, your child will not ever have to deal with a fear-producing dental visit.
 The fact that a child may become anxious in a new environment is not traumatizing to the child.
 Making a big deal over their anxiety can be traumatizing.
 It's best for them to establish from the start that dental offices are great places to go.
 This investment in time and trouble for the adults is an investment that will pay dividends for the rest of the child's life.
 So don't feel bad or apologetic if we scrap the appointment.
 It's the right thing to do.
 On the next visit, the child will feel more familiarized, and will recall that all the adults acted in a friendly manner until he/she left the last time.

-A special topical local anesthetic is placed on the site for 3-5 minutes
+An anesthetic PATCH is placed by the tooth for 5 minutes

-Once they are satisfied that the wand is OK in their mouth, we start to numb the gums by the tooth.
-THE CHILD CANNOT FEEL EVEN THE SLIGHTEST PINCH DURING THE NUMBING.
+2. Once they are satisfied that the wand is OK in their mouth, we start to numb the gums by the tooth.
+IN MOST CASES, CHILDREN DO NOT NOTICE ANY DISCOMFORT, OR TOLERATE WHAT THEY FEEL.
 In the rare event that they do, we know that the appointment will effectively be over, and they will have to reschedule at a later date.

 FLUORIDE

-During the first 12 years of this century, the National Institute of Health conducted the largest fluoride study ever, headed by John Featherstone (UCSF).
-The study concluded that the beneficial effects were only from topical exposure of fluoride directly onto the surfaces of the teeth.
+From 2000 - 2012, the National Institute of Health conducted the largest fluoride study ever, which concluded that the beneficial effects were only from topical exposure of fluoride directly onto the surfaces of the teeth.
 It was found that there was no benefit from ingesting fluoride.

 The two main changes are as follows: